SupaaHiro/schwifty-lab/blog-posts/20251021-ckad/article_EN.md

 ## Prerequisites

 A running instance of Kubernetes.
-You can use Kubernetes for Docker Desktop, Minikube, or a temporary environment on [KillerCoda Playgrounds](https://killercoda.com/playgrounds).
+You can use Kubernetes for Docker Desktop, Minikube, or a temporary environment on https://killercoda.com/playgrounds/course/kubernetes-playgrounds.

 ## Getting the Resources